ExpressionEngine/ExpressionEngine/system/ee/legacy/libraries/simplepie/idn/ReadMe.txt

 Errors, incorrectly encoded or invalid strings will lead to either a FALSE response (when in strict mode) or to only partially converted strings.
-You can query the occured error by calling the method get_last_error().
+You can query the occurred error by calling the method get_last_error().

 Unicode strings are expected to be either UTF-8 strings, UCS-4 strings or UCS-4 arrays.
 The default format is UTF-8.
 For setting different encodings, you can